Benchmarking the optimization optical machines with the planted solutions: Introduction

 However, many of the suggested benchmarking instances have specific drawbacks and cannot characterise the physical systems' evolution.
 Some of them are specifically tailored to particular hardware to highlight its strengths (e.g. Möbius ladder instances) or inherently possess statistical properties that make it hard to analyze (e.g. Wishart planted ensemble or 3D tiling), i.e. to characterize the solution space properties (e.g. the unified framework via generic tensor networks in \cite{liu2022computing}).
 We aim to construct instances not only with controllable hardness, but also with controllable distances between clusters of low-energy solutions and the energy difference between them.
 Our construction uses the methodology based on the well-known associative memory model \cite{hebb1949organization,hopfield1982neural} with additional modifications for the optimization context.
 It has similar advantages and also eliminates many drawbacks of the previous models.
+By introducing asymmetry among the planted memory patterns, we eliminate the degeneracy between multiple ground states.
+This not only allows for more expressive representations of results in various optimization contexts but also enables easy comparison using the corresponding distributions.
 Moreover, it is possible to study the solution space properties and even go beyond, i.e. to study individual dynamical trajectories and transformations of the phase space of possible solutions.

 This paper is organized as follows.
 Section \ref{Toy model for the complex landscape and dynamical equations} is devoted to the mathematical description of the QUBO problem, the parametrization of our model and dynamical equations used to solve QUBO instances.
 Section \ref{Small scale classification} contains the results concerning the small-scale problems and their complete description.
 Section \ref{Numerical results for large N} extends the proposed approach to medium and large-scale problems with the corresponding numerical results and the additional observed features.
 Discussion and conclusions are given in Section \ref{Discussion and conclusions}.
 Finally, Supplementary Section provides additional small-scale numerical experiments and additional information on the problem details and hardware adjustments.